International Citizens Insurance Logo

 Level 4: District Hospitals

 These hospitals are located in a district or county.
-They provide comprehensive medical and have the capabilities to perform surgeries.
+They provide comprehensive medical care and have the capabilities to perform surgeries.

 Level 5: Provincial Hospitals